[ A USDA Organic Agriculture Research and Extension Initiative]

-Click on the double golden arrows at the top right box of this web page (under OREI) to see a drop down menu of the posts on this Project including Project Resources.
+Click on the double golden arrows under OREI to see a drop down menu of the posts on this Project including Project Resources.
+(Located top right of page on computer screen or bottom of page on mobile phone.)

 GIN parasites are a primary concern when raising sheep and goats on pasture, and many producers rely on the use of chemical dewormers to help manage the problem.
 Not only has widespread dewormer resistance begun to occur, but organic producers are hindered by a lack of alternative parasite control options.